Summary of the Declaration and Resolves

 In the course of our inquiry, we find many infringements and violations of the foregoing rights, which, from an ardent desire, that harmony and mutual intercourse of affection and interest may be restored, we pass over for the present, and proceed to state such acts and measures as have been adopted since the last war, which demonstrate a system formed to enslave America.

-British Laws and Action that Violated the Rights of the Colonists
+British Laws and Actions that Violated the Rights of the Colonists

 Resolved, N. C. D. 11.
 That the following acts of parliament are infringements and violations of the rights of the colonists; and that the repeal of them is essentially necessary, in order to restore harmony between Great-Britain and the American colonies, viz.